Multi-objective Reinforcement Learning with Nonlinear Preferences: Provable Approximation for Maximizing Expected Scalarized Return: Proofs of Technical Lemmas

 Suppose the equality holds for all states $s$ and histories $\tau$ for up to $t-1$ time steps remaining, i.e.

 Then with $t$ steps remaining:

 where the sum is taken over all length-$t$ trajectories $\tau'$ beginning at $s$, and $Pr^{\pi}(\tau')$ is the probability that $\tau'$ is traversed under policy $\pi$.
 Note that we can further decompose $\tau'$ into $\tau' = (s,a) \oplus \tau''$ where $(s,a)$ denotes the state-action pair corresponding to the current timestep, $\oplus$ concatenates, and $\tau''$ denotes a trajectory of length $t-1$ beginning at some state $s'$ transitioned from state $s$ via taking action $a$.
-Then we can rewrite $V^*$ as
+Since the transition to $\tau''$ is independent of earlier states/actions once the current state $s$ and action $a$ are fixed, we can simplify the optimization by shifting the summation from trajectories conditioned on $\pi$ to actions and successor states and thus rewrite $V^*$ as

 where the latter sum is taken over all length $t-1$ trajectories $\tau''$ beginning at $s'$ and the expectation is taken over the environmental transitions to $s'$ from $s$ given $a$.

 Note that for all actions $a$, $\pi(a \mid s, \tau, t) \in [0,1]$ can be chosen independently of any terms that appears in $Pr^\pi(\tau'')$ for any $\tau''$ by the decomposition of $\tau'$ above.
 This implies that at the current timestep, the maximizer (or the optimal policy) should choose action $a$ that maximizes the quantity